nadrino/kotor-walkthrough/kotor2/walkthrough/05_NarShaddaa/07_NarShaddaa.md

 - ...
   - Poor Juma
 - Open containers -> Dooble bladed LS
+- Aaida & Lootra `KREIA BANTER`
+  - I hope so, too - may the Force be with you both. `a_give_quest_ls()`
+  - I think you already knew the answer, which was why you didn't give in to the Exchange.
+  - That's a little harsh.
+  - **If you were lost to me, Kreia, I would not turn away a stranger's help to rescue you.**
+  - If it meant your life, there is nothing I would not do... for you, or any of my allies. `free infl on Atton, Bao, Handmaiden or Disciple if needed`
+- Lightsaber!! green viridian -> exchange -> Kreia will color gree green

 - Back to Ebon with speeder
+- Borna Lys -> profit
 - Mira
   - I wanted to apologize.
     - Still, I'm sorry you lost your family at Malachor. `a_givelight(1);a_influence_inc(7, 1)`